Samsung/tizen-docs/docs/application/dotnet/guides/machine-learning/machine-learning-train.md

 You can use the `Tizen.MachineLearning.Train` class to construct, control, and train a machine learning model in Tizen devices.

-The main features of machine learning train includes the following:
+The main features of machine learning train include the following:

 - Constructing a deep neural network (DNN)